- Home

 Going on holiday alone can be eye-wateringly expensive.
 Hotels usually don’t offer single rooms, which means solo travellers are often given a double or twin room, and must pay the full price for occupancy, or at least a so-called ‘single supplement’.
 The holiday industry says that’s because many of the costs, such as the cleaning staff, and utility costs are the same for a single or double room.

 If you can be flexible with your dates, you may also find a cheaper deal during the off-peak season, when rates are lower and rooms are harder to fill.
 Booking last minute can also be a good way to find a great deal – check out our article 12 of the best last-minute holiday destinations for ideas on where to go.
-Our article 7 hidden travel costs to watch out for contains more tips for keeping costs down when you go abroad.
+Our article Seven hidden travel costs to watch out for contains more tips for keeping costs down when you go abroad.

-Cut your water bills
+Reduce your water bills

 According to Citizen’s Advice, if you have fewer people living in your property than you have bedrooms, you could potentially save money by installing a water meter.

 Your water supplier should fit a meter free of charge, and ask if they’ll also give you a free trial to see if you’re saving money.
 You can usually get up to two years to trial a meter.
-Unlike the majority of other utility providers, you are unable to switch water supplier, as suppliers provide services to a particular area of the country.
+Unlike the majority of other utility providers, you are unable to switch water suppliers, as suppliers provide services to a particular area of the country.
 You can find out if you could save money by switching to a water meter by visiting CCW’s Water Meter Calculator.

 If you don’t have a water meter then your water supplier will estimate the amount of water you use based on the number of bedrooms in your property.
 So the bigger your property, the more likely you are to save money by having a water meter.
 However, reducing your water usage will also save you money, and you can read more about ways to do this in our article How to reduce your water bills.